 It is a good idea to teach your horse how to clip even if you don’t plan to clip him regularly.
 If you sell or lease the horse he will know how to handle that experience.

 It is very important that you do all of the groundwork before attempting to clip your horse.
 It will go much smoother and result in a much more positive experience.
 Do not tie the horse up when first teaching him to be clipped.
 Once the horse is completely comfortable being clipped can you tie him up.
 If you tie him right away and try to make him stand still this will not work and you are asking for a wreck and a scared horse.
 Use cordless clippers if you can, if not make sure you have enough cord in case your horse backs up or moves around.
 Check occasionally that your clippers don’t get too hot or they could burn your horse.
 Take breaks often to keep them cool.
 Start small, practice in short sessions.
 It doesn’t take long if you reward the little tries.
 Do not try to clip the horse on the first day or even the first few sessions.
 It is not about the clipping, it’s about teaching the horse to be clipped.

 Approach and Retreat

-Practice the same thing everyday for a week or however long it takes for the horse to be comfortable with the clippers.
-One session may make him better about clipping but it takes time and consistency for him to really relax when being clipped.
+Practice the same thing everyday for however long it takes the horse to be comfortable with the clippers.
+One session may make him better about clipping, but it takes time and consistency for him to really relax when being clipped.